jonverrier/FSBotWeb/README.md

 - Students get a flavour of what is possible with modern AI by using the tools.

 ## Technologies
-This website is written in HTML5 and Bootstrap https://getbootstrap.com/.
+This website is written in HTML5 and Bootstrap (https://getbootstrap.com/).
+Azure functions are used at runtime, using node.js (https://nodejs.org/en/download/).
+As far as possible, these are very 'thin' functions - its quite hard to debug.
+All complex logic we try to move to the front end where it can more easily be unit tested, debugged etc.

 ## Licence
 GNU AFFERO GENERAL PUBLIC LICENSE.